z-l-p/film-projector-retrofit/docs/index.md

 User Interface
 ==========================
 The primary controls are the (rewired) original Eiki selector switch, 2 push-buttons, and 6 potentiometers.
-Common 17mm pots will fit.
+Pots must be 17mm diameter or smaller.
 The pot's threaded collar must be at least 6mm deep.
 8mm would be ideal.
 (INSERT IMAGE OF FINISHED CONTROLS)

 The 3D-printed UI cover plate ("eiki_control_panel.stl") fits on the outside of the projector chassis.
-Use it as a template to drill holes in the chassis for each control.
-(Some existing holes will be re-used, but others will be covered by the cover plate plate.)
-If your pots have anti-rotation pins, drll the appropriate holes for them (SHOW IMAGE).
+Use it as a template to mark the drill holes in the chassis for each control.
+(Some existing holes will be re-used, and others will be covered by the plate.)
+If your pots have anti-rotation pins, drll the appropriate holes for them in the chassis (SHOW IMAGE).

 Test-fit the pots and plan your wiring.
 Each pot will share a ground and 3.3v connection, so there will be short jumpers from pot to pot.